duneanalytics/docs/docs/tables/decoded.md

     **function calls:** `projectname_blockchain.contractName_call_eventName`

-    As an example, decoded data for the `swap`-event of the uniswap V2 pair contract on ethereum is found in the table `uniswap_v2_ethereum.Pair_evt_Swap`.
+    As an example, decoded data for the `swap`-event of the Uniswap V2 pair contract on Ethereum is found in the table `uniswap_v2_ethereum.Pair_evt_Swap`.

 If a contract has multiple instances, we will decode all of them into the same table, you will be able to identify the specific smart contract using the `contract_address` column.